 Rivlin is an economist, and reviewing some achievements of the District of Columbia Financial Responsibility and Management Assistance Authority, which was the Board’s official name, she also accepts its failures; With a soothing tone, and with the assurance of one who thinks they did the right thing.

-She chaired the DC Board while she was vice president of the Federal Reserve’s Governing Board.
+She chaired the DC Board while she was vice chair of the Federal Reserve’s Governing Board.
 During the administration of former President Bill Clinton, she headed the Office of Management and Budget, and is currently a senior fellow in the area of economics and health policy at the Brookings Institute, based in the federal capital, where she hosted the Center for Investigative Journalism.

 Ultimately, the Washington DC Fiscal Control Board managed to balance the budget, which had a $722 million deficit.
 Thousands of public employees were dismissed, changes in the school district failed, cuts to the public university were so drastic that they still can not recover, and the city continues to face affordable housing problems.
 By 2011, 10 years after the Board’s intervention, it was estimated that the city’s deficit could reach $600 million.
 The law that activated the board remains in effect, so it would be possible for the agency to retake control of the city’s finances, although no one bets on that happening.